chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 at recipe scope, it is consistent with the much more useful guard behavior described in the previous example.

-Contrast this to the existing powershell\_script resource, which does not interpolate Boolean results of scripts to exit codes consistent with truth or falsity in any context.
-The added interpolation for powershell\_script rectifies the deficiency in this resource compared to bash and the other Unix shell-based resources.
+Contrast this to the existing `powershell_script` resource, which does not interpolate Boolean results of scripts to exit codes consistent with truth or falsehood in any context.
+The added interpolation for `powershell_script` rectifies the deficiency in this resource compared to bash and the other Unix shell-based resources.

-##### Boolean symmetry with Unix shells
+### PowerShell Boolean symmetry with Unix shells
-This proposed boolean behavior is similar to the bash or sh interpreters, where the Boolean-like result of the test command causes the interpreter process to exit with 0 if the test command resulted in a true result, 1 otherwise, assuming the test command was the last line of the script.
+This boolean interpolation behavior is similar to the `bash` or `sh` interpreters' behavior in certain contexts, where the Boolean-like result of the test command causes the interpreter process to exit with 0 if the test command resulted in a true result, 1 otherwise, assuming the test command was the last line of the script.